dougeby/IntuneDocs/intune/groups-add.md

 ---

 # Add groups in Intune
 Intune uses Azure Active Directory (AD) groups to manage devices and users.
 As an Intune admin, you can set up groups to suit your organizational needs.
 Create groups to organize users or devices by geographic location, department, or hardware characteristics.
-Use groups to manage tasks at scale, from setting policies for a set of users to deploying applications to a set of devices.
+Use groups to manage tasks at scale.
+For example, you can set policies for many users or  deploy apps to a set of devices.

 This topic explains how to add groups for use in Intune.